 A world leader

-Colas completes over 70,000 projects a year, often small in size but also more complex in nature (PPPs, concessions and long-term contracts).
+Colas completes over 72,000 projects a year, generally small in size but also more complex in nature, such as PPPs, concessions and long-term contracts, that take account of social, environmental and societal issues such as road safety, traffic flow, environmental protection and road network preservation.
 Colas generated sales of €13.7 billion in 2019, of which 52% on international markets (26% in North America, 18% in Europe excluding France and 8% in the rest of the world).

 Three main business activities

-- Roads, Colas’ core business, spans the construction and maintenance of roads and motorways, airport runways, ports, industrial logistics and commercial hubs, urban roads and amenities, external works, reserved-lane public transport (bus lanes and tramways), leisure facilities and environmental amenities as well as the fitting of road safety and signalling equipment.
+- Roads, Colas’ core business, spans the construction, maintenance and upkeep of roads and motorways, airport runways, ports, logistics hubs, urban roads and amenities, external works, reserved-lane public transport (tram lines and high-service bus routes), leisure facilities and environmental amenities, as well as the fitting of road safety and signalling equipment.
 The roads division includes Colas’ civil engineering and building businesses.

-- Construction materials: Colas has a significant production and recycling of construction materials activity (aggregates, emulsions, asphalt mixes, ready-mix concrete, bitumen) as well as a bitumen distribution activity.
+- Construction materials: Colas has a significant activity in the production, distribution, sale and recycling of aggregates, emulsions, asphalt mixes, ready-mix concrete and bitumen.

 - The Railways activity comprises the design and engineering of complex, large-scale projects and the construction, renewal and maintenance of rail networks (conventional and high-speed rail lines, trams and metro systems).